Bill Hayes (footballer, born 1915)

-William Edward Hayes (7 November 1915 in Cork, Ireland – 22 April 1987) was an Irish footballer who played for Huddersfield Town, Cork United and Burnley.
+William Edward Hayes (7 November 1915 – 22 April 1987) was an Irish footballer who played for Huddersfield Town, Cork United and Burnley.
 As an international, Hayes played for both Ireland teams – the FAI XI and the IFA XI.
 Like fellow dual international, Billy Walsh, he also represented England Schoolboys.

 Another William Hayes also played for Ireland during the 1940s.

 Club career

 Huddersfield Town

 Hayes moved to England as a youth and played junior football in the Sheffield area before being spotted by Huddersfield Town as a teenager.
 In two spells with Town, either side of the Second World War, he made 184 league appearances and scored 5 league goals.
 He also made 21 wartime league appearances for the club during the 1939–40 season.